Performance and the Maternal (2019 – 2021)

 Performance and the Maternal (2015 – 2017)

-An ongoing research project with Dr Emily Underwood-Lee (University of South Wales).
+A research project with Dr Emily Underwood-Lee (University of South Wales).
 Performance and the Maternal research project events included Motherhood and Live Art (The Institute for the Art and Practice of Dissent at Home, Liverpool, January 2016), The Maternal Meets the Performance’ (Edge Hill University, January 2016), Performance and the Maternal: Intersections and Encounters (University of South Wales, March 2016).
 Emily and Lena presented their research at the annual Museum of Motherhood conference ‘Theorizing Motherhood in the Academy’ at Manhattan College, New York in May 2016, at Oxytocin Festival at the Royal College of Art in London in June 2017 and ‘The Mothernists II: Who Cares for the 21st Century?’ symposium co-hosted by Astrid Noack’s Atelier and the Royal Danish Art Academy in Copenhagen in October 2017.

 A number of academic publications are connected to this project as well as the special issue ‘On the Maternal’ from Performance Research Journal.

 Artist and academic publication linked to the project:

 - On the Maternal, special issue of Performance Research journal (2017)

 - Live Art and Motherhood: Study Room Guide on Live Art and the Maternal (commissioned by Live Art Development Agency, London 2016)

 - Contemporary Mamactivist Artists: A Forum on Maternal Activist Art for the Studies in the Maternal Special Issue on The Everyday Maternal Practice: Activist Structures in Creative Work, Summer 2016

 - Performance and the Maternal, part of Backpages 26.4 Contemporary Theatre Review, 2016